1 The Role of Analytics in Accounting

 Descriptive analytics.
 The type of analytics that summarizes and describes historical data to answer the question “what happened?”
 Examples in accounting include financial statement preparation, variance reports, and aging analyses.

 Enterprise resource planning (ERP) system.
 An integrated software platform that organizations use to manage business processes across departments, including accounting, sales, purchasing, production, and human resources.
-ERPNext is the ERP-based dataset used in this textbook.
+The Charles River database mirrors the structure of a production ERP system, with table groups that correspond to the functional modules found in commercial ERP platforms.

 Entity-Relationship (ER) diagram.
 A visual representation of the tables in a database and the relationships between them.
 ER diagrams show how tables are connected through primary and foreign keys.

 Foreign key.
 A column in a database table that references the primary key of another table, establishing a relationship between the two tables.
-For example, the CustomerID column in the Northwind Orders table is a foreign key that references the CustomerID column in the Customers table.
+For example, the CustomerID column in the Charles River SalesOrder table is a foreign key that references the CustomerID column in the Customer table.

 General ledger.
 The complete record of all financial transactions for an organization, organized by account.
-In the ERPNext dataset, the general ledger is represented by the GLEntry table.
+In the Charles River database, the general ledger is represented by the GLEntry table within the Accounting Core group.

 Power BI.
 A business intelligence platform developed by Microsoft that enables users to connect to data sources, build data models, and create interactive visualizations and dashboards.